Budapest, Hungary: My Day of Thermal Baths and Goulash!

 Created with Fabric.js 4.6.0

 The most famous attractions in Budapest are likely the thermal baths.
 The warm, mineral rich water lies beneath the surface, and bath houses have been built around them.
 One of the most stunning is Gellért Baths.
-There are several indoor thermal pools and a swimming pool, and then also an outdoor wave pool and thermal pools ~36°C/97°F).
+There are several indoor thermal pools and a swimming pool.
+And there is also an outdoor wave pool and thermal pools ~36°C/97°F).
 There are also two cold plunge pools if you can handle them.

 Gettó Gulyás